BCG-X-Official/facet/README.rst

 This package provides a layer on top of some popular building blocks for Machine
 Learning:

-- The `shap <https://github.com/slundberg/shap>`_ implementation is used to estimate the shapley vectors which are being decomposed into the synergy, redundancy, and independence vectors
+The `shap <https://github.com/slundberg/shap>`_ implementation is used to estimate the shapley vectors which are being decomposed into the synergy, redundancy, and independence vectors.

-- The `scikit-learn <https://github.com/scikit-learn/scikit-learn>`_ learners and
-pipelining make up implementation of the underlying algorithms.
+The `scikit-learn <https://github.com/scikit-learn/scikit-learn>`_ learners and pipelining make up implementation of the underlying algorithms.
 Moreover, we tried to design the `facet` API to align with the scikit-learn API.